Mantix/perfect-content-wordpress-plugin/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

 Integrate with Perfect Content to automatically publish AI-generated content to your WordPress site.
+Developed by Mantix BV.

 == Description ==

-Perfect Content is a WordPress plugin that seamlessly integrates with the Perfect Content web application to automatically publish AI-generated content to your WordPress site.
+Perfect Content is a WordPress plugin developed by Mantix BV that seamlessly integrates with the Perfect Content web application to automatically publish AI-generated content to your WordPress site.

 = Key Features =